JanneMattila/some-questions-and-some-answers/q&a/la_and_servicebus.md

 Especially these are important items to understand:

-- All Service Bus triggers are long-polling triggers
+- Long-polling triggers
-- Understand maximum message coun` setting
+- Maximum message count setting
-- Understand concurrency settings
+- Concurrency settings

 Here's example configuration of the above trigger: